twinfoundation/logging/packages/logging-connector-entity-storage/docs/reference/classes/EntityStorageLoggingConnector.md

 • **options.logEntryStorageConnectorType?**: `string`

-The type of the entity storage connector to use, defaults to "logging-entity-storage".
+The type of the entity storage connector to use, defaults to "log-entry".

 • **options.config?**: `ILoggingLevelsConfig`